codev7/moon/README.md

 # moon v1.1.4

 moon is a minimal web application framework written in Go and React ES6.
-It uses Node.js buildtools extensively during the development process (ie. webpack).
-Its purpose is to implement Single Page Applications (SPA) in a way that optimizes for rapid prototyping.
-It achieves this with hot module replacement, webpack, react, and opinionated routing.

-Once your application is ready for production you can remove Node.js as a dependency.
+It uses npm and Node.js buildtools extensively during the development process (ie. webpack, babel, react jsx, scss). moon makes it easy to create and rapid prototype Single Page Applications (SPA).
+When your application is ready for production you can remove node.js as a dependency.

-# Frontend Technologies

-The moon frontend uses [React 0.14.2](https://facebook.github.io/react/).
-React components are created using ES6 modules, see [Babel](https://babeljs.io/). moon has default support for [SASS](http://sass-lang.com/), but this can be configured to LESS or Stylus through webpack config.

 # Hot Module Replacement (HMR)

-moon implements HMR quite efficiently.
+moon implements HMR for react and displays error messages in your browser.
 It combines [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) and [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) to serve hot client bundles from an HMR express server.
 The HMR server runs on a separate port from your Go server and pushes updates to the client via CORS.

 To update react components it utilizes a stack based on [react-transform-hmr](https://github.com/gaearon/react-transform-hmr).

-This stack is very lightweight, configurable, and pluggable.

-_NB.
-Your Go server will still serve API endpoints and other static assets during hot mode._

-_NB2.
-If you turn off `hot` mode while the servers are running, they will need to be restarted in order to serve the proper bundles.`_
+_Your Go server will still serve API endpoints and other static assets during hot mode.
+If you turn off `hot` mode while the servers are running, they will need to be restarted in order to serve the proper bundles._

 # Config